yusefmosiah/choir-collective/docs/Core_Context.md

 - CHOIR token defined with a total supply of 10 billion
 - Token mechanics integrated into message approval and thread economics
 - Co-authorship dynamics:
-  - Authors of approved messages become co-authors of the thread.
+  - Authors of approved messages become co-authors of the thread
-  - Co-authors share in the thread's token balance and have approval rights.
+  - Co-authors share in the thread's token balance and have approval rights
-  - Co-authors can divest their token share at any time, taking a (1 / n - 1) share of the thread's tokens.
+  - Co-authors can divest their token share at any time, receiving a calculated share based on thread activity and value

 ### AI Model Development
 - Target date for the first AI model release: April 2025